 Here’s how it works: When a patient makes an appointment, they receive a link to the appropriate form — whether it’s a first-time patient intake form or a form to update their medical information.
 They can fill this out and submit it from home, where they can easily check their health insurance information or prescription dosages.

 Once the patient arrives at the clinic and checks in, the healthcare provider can send them a link via text or email to a form where they can describe their symptoms.
 For example, a healthcare provider could send a patient screening form (or a coronavirus screening form) asking them to rate the severity of their symptoms.

-Of course, it’s important that these forms comply with the Health Insurance Portability and Accountability Act (HIPAA) so that healthcare providers avoid problems and potential penalties.
-JotForm offers HIPAA-compliant forms and templates that can be customized to fit specific situations.
+Of course, it’s important that these forms comply with HIPAA-friendly so that healthcare providers avoid problems and potential penalties.
+Jotform offers HIPAA-friendly forms and templates that can be customized to fit specific situations.

 Improving patient screening will help clinicians provide better care.
 Using forms that the patient can fill out and send directly to the physician can expedite this process and make it easier to treat patients in a post-COVID-19 world.

 Thank you for helping improve the Jotform Blog. 🎉